 Pedagogy and Play consultancy: Cogges Manor Farm

 My role was to assess the current play provision at this historic farmstead and to consider ways in which it can further engage families through creative, playful interventions.
 The work culminated in early 2019 in a ‘Play Strategy’ with recommendations for the Trustees to take forward.

 Interpretation consultancy: Seven Stories, Newcastle-Upon-Tyne

 Working with design consultancy PLB, I led on the interpretation content and approaches for Seven Stories’ new flagship gallery, ‘Where Stories Come From’.
 Working collaboratively with the venue’s team of staff and facilitators, we established the core principles to inform the more detailed content development and playful, interactive approach of the gallery.

 Interpretation consultancy: Ampleforth Abbey

-Interpretation consultancy: Brymbo Heritage Area
+Interpretation consultancy: Stori Brymbo

 Interpretation and training: The Wilson Art Gallery & Museum

-I recently assisted the research-led Design Studio HKD in the content development and fabrication of The Wilson’s new Under 5’s gallery, WoW!, helping to shape the content so that it is engaging and appropriate for young children and their parents and carers.
+I assisted the research-led Design Studio HKD in the content development and fabrication of The Wilson’s new Under 5’s gallery, WoW!, helping to shape the content so that it is engaging and appropriate for young children and their parents and carers.
 I also delivered training to the volunteers and staff at The Wilson on facilitating play-based learning in gallery environments.

 Activity Plan Consultancy: St Mary’s Church, Beverley